gift-surg/puma/puma/buffer/README.md

 The two-stage `Publishable` / `Publisher` and `Observable` / `Subscription` interface was adopted to support a context-managed approach to buffer usage, allowing them to be cleanly shut down when no longer required.

-When the buffer has no publishers and no subscribers, it launches an internal thread called the "discard thread" which will delete any data in the buffer after a few seconds.
+When the buffer has no publishers and no subscribers, it launches an internal thread called the "discard thread" which will delete any data in the buffer after a few seconds
-The reason for this is explained later in this document.
+(The rationale for this is explained later in this document).

 There are two types of buffer which implement the `Buffer` interface, as illustrated in the figure below.

-![Buffer class hierarchy][buffer-classes]
+![Buffer class hierarchy][buffers]

-[buffer-classes]: ../../../resources/buffer-inheritance.png
+[buffers]: ../../resources/buffer-inheritance.png

 ### Discard thread